Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 One good thing about this Rice Krispie Treats No Marshmallows No Peanut Butter Recipe is that you can customize it and make its different version; here are some options I recommend to you:

 • Chocolate Drizzle: You can melt dark or milk chocolate and drizzle it over the top before chilling.
+If you love chocolatey twists, you may also enjoy my Chocolate Lava Cakes in Muffin Tins Recipe.

 • Coconut Almond: Add shredded coconut and a little almond extract.

-• Spiced Chai Bars: You can add ¼ tsp cinnamon, ⅛ tsp ground ginger, and a pinch of nutmeg.
+• Spiced Chai Bars: You can add ¼ tsp cinnamon, â…› tsp ground ginger, and a pinch of nutmeg.

 • Tropical Style: Add diced dried pineapple, coconut, and mango.

 • Cocoa Crunch: You can stir in 1 tbsp cocoa powder with the cereal for a deep, chocolatey taste.
+It is similar to the rich flavor in my Chocolate Cornflake Clusters with Cocoa Powder Recipe.

 Storage Instructions